 Lucky Bamboo grows well in bathrooms and low light conditions

 Our number 4 in the best houseplants for low light rankings is the Lucky Bamboo.
 Did you know that the Lucky Bamboo is not a real bamboo?
-To be honest we didn’t at first and only found out when we started to immerse deeper into plant and plant care.
+I didn’t at first and only found out when we started to immerse deeper into plant and plant care.
 The plant sold as a lucky bamboo is Dracaena sanderiana, a flowering plant in the Asparagaceae family.

 Lucky Bamboo is well suited for medium to lower light situations as it doesn’t like direct sunlight.
-It can be grown in straight water that needs to be clean and should be replaced frequently.
+It can be grown in straight water that needs cleaning and should be replaced frequently.

 Syngonium podophyllum is a contender on the list of 20 best houseplants for low light

-The arrowhead plant is a fantastic plant that starts to vine at some stage and can then be kept in a hanging pot.
-It prefers bright to medium indirect light but doesn’t mind slightly lower light conditions and is a good plant for darker corners and places that do not get direct sunlight as this would burn the leaves of the arrowhead plant anyways.
+The Arrowhead plant (Syngonium podophyllum) is a fantastic plant that starts to vine at some stage and can then be kept in a hanging pot.
+It prefers bright to medium indirect light but doesn’t mind slightly lower light conditions and is a good plant for darker corners and places that do not get direct sunlight, as this would burn the leaves of the Arrowhead anyway.

-A great thing about arrowhead plants is that they are affordable and quite easy to care for and they look great on top of that.
-One of the most striking elements of its visual appeal is the arrowhead-shaped leaves.
+A great thing about arrowhead plants is that they are affordable, easy to care for, and look great.
+The arrowhead-shaped leaves are one of the most striking elements of its visual appeal.
 There are also many different variegated variants available on the market.

 Heartleaf Philodendron is a good choice for darker corners in the house